Andrew-Max/andes-photocentric-jekyll-theme/README.md

     id: 1
 ---
 ```

-Note that the front matter must start and end with ```

-The images asssume an amazon s3 bucket (or similiar, ie other host or cdn) with a specific directory structure
+Note that the front matter must start and end with ```.
+The images asssume an amazon s3 bucket (or similiar, ie other host or cdn) with a specific directory structure.
 Each Bucket should contain two subdirectories

 `full` - the large photos that get displayed when you click on a photo